MySQL HeatWave User Guide

 External Table Syntax to learn more.

-Run the HEATWAVE_LOAD
+Run the HEATWAVE_LOAD command to

-set the options to NULL
+table.
+If you set the options to

-loads in normal mode by default.
+NULL, the data loads in normal mode

 mysql> CALL sys.HEATWAVE_LOAD(CAST(@input_list AS JSON), NULL);

-Review the SCHEMA CREATION
+Review the SCHEMA CREATION,

-TABLE LOAD
+TABLE LOAD, and LOAD

-sections for any errors or warnings
+SUMMARY sections for any errors or warnings

 during the load, and to confirm the external table